 Custodial credit risk is the risk that in the event of a bank failure, the Township's deposits may not be returned to it.
 State statutes require the Township's deposits in financial institutions to be entirely covered by federal depository insurance or by collateral held under a joint custody receipt issued by a bank within the State of Kansas, the Federal Reserve Bank of Kansas City, or the Federal Home Loan Bank of Topeka.
-All deposits were legally secured as of December 31, 2018.
+All deposits were legally secured as of December 31, 2020.

-As of December 31, 2018 the Township's carrying amount of deposits was \$122,648 and the bank balance was \$267,267.
+As of December 31, 2020 the Township's carrying amount of deposits was \$270,510 and the bank balance was \$293,808.
 The bank balance was held by one bank resulting in a concentration of credit risk.
-Of the bank balance, \$250,000 was covered by federal depository insurance and the remaining \$17,267 was collateralized with securities held by the pledging financial institutions' agents in the Township's name.
+The Township's bank balance was above the FDIC insurance amount of \$250,000.
+The Township does have pledged securities in place to secure deposits that exceed the \$250,000 FDIC limit.